AliHaggag11/todo-eze/README.md

 ## Project Overview

 This project is a real-time collaborative todo list application built with Next.js, React, and Supabase.
 It allows users to create, manage, and share tasks in real-time, making it ideal for team collaboration or personal task management.
+The application is also a Progressive Web App (PWA), providing an app-like experience on supported devices.

 ## Features